odoo/documentation/odoo_sh/getting_started/branches.rst

 Backups
 -------
-A list of the backups available for download and restore, as well as the possibility to import a database.
+A list of the backups available for download and restore, as well as the ability to import a database.

 .. image:: ./media/interface-branches-backups.png
    :align: center

 Odoo.sh keeps backups for production databases: 7 daily, 4 weekly and 3 monthly.
+Each backup includes the database dump, the filestore (attachments, binary fields), logs and sessions.

-Staging databases and development databases are not backuped.
+Staging databases and development databases are not backed up..
 You nevertheless have the possibility to restore a backup of the production database on your staging databases, for testing purposes, or to manually recover data that has been deleted unexpectedly from the production database.

 The list contains the backups kept on the server your production database is hosted on.
 This server only keeps one month of backups: 7 daily and 4 weekly backups.

-Dedicated backups servers keep the same backups, as well as 3 additional monthly backups.
+Dedicated backup servers keep the same backups, as well as 3 additional monthly backups.
 To restore or download one of these monthly backups, please `contact us <https://www.odoo.com/help>`_.

-The *import database* feature accepts database archives in the format provided by the standard Odoo database manager (available for on-premise Odoo servers under :code:`/web/database/manager`) or by the Odoo.sh backup download feature.
+The *import database* feature accepts database archives in the format provided by:

+* the standard Odoo databases manager,
+  (available for on-premise Odoo servers under :code:`/web/database/manager`)
+* the Odoo online databases manager,
+* the Odoo.sh backup download button of this *Backups* tab,
+* the Odoo.sh dump download button in the :ref:`Builds view <odoosh-gettingstarted-builds>`.

 Git commands
 ============
-In the above right of the view, different Git commands are available.
+In the top right-hand corner of the view, different Git commands are available.

 .. image:: ./media/interface-branches-gitcommands.png
    :align: center

-Each can be copied in the clipboard to be used in a terminal, and some can be used directly from Odoo.sh by clicking the *run* button.
+Each command be copied in the clipboard to be used in a terminal, and some of them can be used directly from Odoo.sh by clicking the *run* button.

 Clone
 -----